zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 Previously, a schema usually came into existence in the framework of a detailed data analysis process, i.e. its existence **preceded** that of the data.
 The resulting schema was subject to a very careful change management and the change rate tended to be very low because everybody was afraid of it.
-To wrap up, **the semantics and the syntax precedes the data**.
+To wrap up, **the semantics and the syntax precedes the data**, which is a consequence of the **top-down** approach of the development.

 Contrarily, when collecting large amounts of heterogeneous data, sometimes we have a very limited knowledge of the data in the beginning.
 We may call such data